Radek-Sawicki/Biohacks/README.md

 # Biohacks
 Biohacks is a repository for my Bioinformatics course project!
+TESTING